Roles and Responsibilities

 Select Age Group Coordinators

-- Help hand out numbered bibs and record that bib number on supplied sheet.
+- Help hand out numbered bibs and record that bib number on the supplied sheet.

 - Relay all tryout info including time/locations and policies/format etc to their coaches with instructions to pass on to their players and parents as a follow up to Club distribution.

-- After Evaluations, House Coordinators responsible for Bronze/House Team formation.
-There are no end of season evaluations for Bronze/House.
-The aim is to ensure team viability and ensure all players in the North Vancouver have a team to play on and may extend into the summer months.
+- After Evaluations, House Coordinators responsible for Div 3 (Bronze/House) Team formation.
+There are no end of season evaluations for Div 3.
+The aim is to ensure team viability and ensure all players in North Vancouver have a team to play on and may extend into the summer months.

 - Evaluate players according to standards provided.

-- Ensure correct input of player bib numbers on evaluation sheet.
+- Ensure the correct input of player bib numbers on the evaluation sheet.

 - Respect players’ privacy by refraining from communicating any information or opinions relating to the evaluation format and/or player performances to any parents or other bystanders.